SaiSanojTalluri/Bike-Helmet-Detection-using-YOU-LOOK-ONLY-ONCE-YOLOv5-/README.md

 # Python installation
 Python version range from 3.7 and above.
-Get it from your default store or => https://www.python.org/downloads/ and download ypur specific version.
+Get it from your default pc store or download through this link => https://www.python.org/downloads/ and download your specific version.

 # Jupyter Notebook installation
 You can refer to this link and run the following commands in command prompt => https://jupyter.org/install.